coopdanger/semver/draft-claise-semver.md

 In the Internet engineering ecosystem, there is increasingly a need for specifications that evolve over time, and are encoded directly in structured formats (e.g., YANG models).
-Internet-Drafts are a poor fit for working groups that want to produce structured specifications, and one-off RFCs mixed into the overall RFC series can make it difficult to track an evolving specification.
+Internet-Drafts are a poor fit for working groups that want to produce structured specifications, and occasionally publishing an evolving specification as an RFC is a suboptimal way to track the specification over time.
 This document outlines recommendations for how working groups can provide semantic versioning and work directly on structured documents while still fitting within established IETF processes.